yinm0591/cf-openai-with-sub-account-proxy/README.md

-## Protect your OpenAI Key: Proxy Service with API Firewall
+## Protect your OpenAI Key: Proxy Service with Subkey & API Firewall

 <a href="./README.md">English</a> |
 <a href="./README_cn.md">中文</a>